nicholasdille/container-slides/020_advanced/020_multi_stage/02_concurrency/concurrency.template.md

 COPY --from=build2 /opt/binary2 /opt/
 ```

-Concurrency is determines based on a dependency graph
+Concurrency is determines based on the dependency graph

 --

 ## Demo: Multi Stage Builds - Concurrency

-### Stages have a delay of 10 seconds
+Stages have a delay of 10 seconds

 <!-- include: concurrency-0.command -->